 In the lower left area of the screen, below the menus of policy levers, is the Policy Settings box.
 All of the policy settings for the active scenario are listed in this box.
 This helps you keep track of the policies that you have added to your policy package and lets you see the contents of a policy package at a glance.
 If the active scenario has too many policy settings to all be visible in this box, you can scroll the box to bring the rest into view.

 For example, using the Policy Scenario Selector (discussed above), choose the “NDC” scenario.
 The policy settings that compose that package appear in the Policy Settings pane.
 You must scroll this pane to see all of the policies in the NDC package.
 The following screenshot shows the first couple policies from the NDC scenario.

 The button bar is a blue strip that runs across the top of the window.
 This section will include a picture of each element in the button bar followed by an explanation of what it does.

 The New Scenario button will create a new scenario with no policies enabled, just like the one that exists when you start the simulator for the first time.
 The newly created scenario will be selected as the active scenario.
 If you have an active scenario with unsaved changes, you will be prompted about whether to discard these changes before creating the new scenario.

 The Save Scenario button will allow you to save your scenario to your account on the Energy Policy Solutions server.
 If you are not logged into an account, you will be prompted to sign in or to register an account before you may save your scenario.

 If this is the first time you are saving this scenario, you will be prompted to enter a name for the scenario, as shown in the following screenshot:

-You may not choose any of the following names (not case sensitive), as these are reserved names for built-in scenarios:
+You may not choose any of the built-in scenario names (not case sensitive).
+In the U.S. EPS, these are:

 - Business as Usual